ant-design/ant-design/docs/react/customize-theme.en-US.md

 @import '~antd/dist/antd.compact.css';
 ```

 > Note that you don't need to import `antd/dist/antd.less` or `antd/dist/antd.css` anymore, please remove it, and remove babel-plugin-import `style` config too.
+You can't enable two or more theme at the same time by this method.

 #### Method 3